powerman/migrate/README.md

 complex operations to upgrade/downgrade between these versions.
-For example, to migrate source code you can use VCS like Git or Mercurial, but they didn't support empty directories, file permissions (except executable), non-plain file types (fifo, UNIX socket, etc.), xattr, acl, configuration files which must differ on each site, and databases.
+For example, to migrate source code you can use VCS like Git or Mercurial, but they didn't support empty directories, file permissions (except executable), non-plain file types (fifo, UNIX socket, etc.), xattr, ACL, configuration files which must differ on each site, and databases.
 So, if you need to migrate anything isn't supported by VCS - you can try this module/tool.